 News from February 2013

-WINFIELD – A man is suing three companies he claimed are responsible for injuries he suffered while performing his work duties.
+CHARLESTON – A man is suing eight physicians he claims are responsible for his father’s death.

 CHARLESTON – A couple are suing General Motors, LLC and Thornhill Superstore, Inc., after they claim the vehicle they purchased was defective.